DrMSAbdullahi/GenPath-PPH/README.md

 ### Run some examples

-**1. Toy example test** This is small simulated gene expression dataset and toy graph used in our manuscript to demonstrate PPH computation:
+**1. Toy example test** This is a small simulated gene expression dataset and toy graph used in our manuscript to demonstrate PPH computation:
 ```bash
 python core.py --test
 ```